filologyprogramming/SQL-CS50-final-project/README.md

 Transfers of both clients and trainers reqiures altering a table.
 In case of trainer substitutions, e.g. during sick leave, the change in the database is also necessary.
 The remedy would be to keep every instance of class every week.

-Individual classes are not kept track of, neither the date nor time.
+Individual classes are not kept track of, neither date nor time.

 In case someone decide to leave the gym altogether, their data and record will be kept in the database.
 A "soft" deletion column would need to be created in clients table together with AFTER UPDATE trigger or temporary turning off the FOREIGN KEY constr